artix75/psyc/README.md

 PsyC can leverage certain libraries and hardware for accelerated computation.

-- [Apple® Accelerate Framework](https://developer.apple.com/documentation/accelerate) for optimal performance on Apple® Silicon CPUs
+- [Apple® Accelerate Framework](https://developer.apple.com/documentation/accelerate) for optimal performance on Apple® Silicon CPUs.
-- [AVX](https://www.intel.com/content/www/us/en/support/articles/000005779/processors.html) instruction set support for improved performance on x86 CPUs
+- [Intel® AVX](https://www.intel.com/content/www/us/en/support/articles/000005779/processors.html) instruction set support for improved performance on x86 CPUs.
 - [BLAS](https://www.netlib.org/blas/) routines support can be provided by either Apple Accelerate Framework or [GNU GSL Library](https://www.gnu.org/software/gsl/) if they're found.
 If none of the previous options are found, PsyC still provides its own partial implementation of some BLAS routines (but it's actually quite slow in this latter case).

 The above libraries and hardware are automatically detected by PsyC and they're not dependecies, as PsyC can run without them.

 Currently, there's no support for [NVIDIA® CUDA®](https://developer.nvidia.com/cuda-toolkit), but its support is planned for future releases.

+## Suggested Additional Libraries

+- [ImageMagick®](https://imagemagick.org/index.php) for converting images to
+data that can be used as input to models.

 ## Installation